 Unfortunately, even with the best care and maintenance, sometimes our RV roofs need repairs.
 Perhaps you got gouged by a low-hanging branch or didn’t quite meet the clearance at a parking facility.

 As with all other maintenance expenses, RV roof repair costs will vary widely depending on the extent of damage to your RV roof — and which provider you go to.
 Mechanics of all stripes are often considered scam artists, but it is possible to find trustworthy RV repair professionals!
 Just make sure you do your research and shop around.
+See our article The Ultimate Guide to RV Roof Repair for more tips!

 How to Repair a Puncture in Your RV Roof